Gobabeb: Library

 The Gobabeb Centre Library is built for researchers, students and staff, working in and around Gobabeb, as well being open to interested visitors.
 It provides access to information and works done in and around Gobabeb and in the Namib Desert.

 The library started in 1963 with its first in-house publications Scientific Papers of the Namib Desert Research Station by Gobabeb's first director Charles Koch.
 Since then the library has grown to house the most extensive collection on arid zone research in ecology and biology in sub-Saharan Africa.
 It is the leading information centre on the Namib Desert and also includes information on other deserts of the world.
 It houses 1780 books, 18,790 journal offprint publications, and 30 journal holdings.
-To offer easier access to library for our users, Gobabeb is in the process of digitising information stored in the library.
+To offer easier access to the library for our users, Gobabeb is in the process of digitising information stored in the library.

 Research

-The overall goal of research at Gobabeb is to improve the understanding of arid land ecosystems, particularly their variability, with a focus on supporting well-trained specialists and decision-makers in southern Africa and the world.
+The overall goal of research at Gobabeb is to improve the understanding of arid land ecosystems, particularly their variability, with the focus on supporting well-trained specialists and decision-makers in southern Africa and the world.
 Gobabeb has been the locus of much of the basic research on Namib desert organisms and, more broadly, into the ecology of southern African deserts and arid land.
-Every year over 100 scientists visit Gobabeb to undertake research and in the past 50 years, over 1,900 publications has been produced at Gobabeb.
+Every year over 100 scientists visit Gobabeb to undertake research and in the past 50 years, over 1,900 publications have been produced at Gobabeb.
 As a result of such research, the worldwide knowledge about animals and plants coping with the extreme conditions of the desert has vastly improved.

 The fields of research at Gobabeb include: